USNavalResearchLaboratory/sageframework/docs/starting_a_server_instance.rst

 		SageServerConsole {port_number}

-To verify a running SAGE Server instance, check the prompt window and confirm that the following text is displayed, ``SAGE server started listening on port: {port_number}``.
+To verify a running SAGE Server instance, check the prompt window and confirm that the following text is displayed
+	``SAGE server started listening on port: {port_number}``.

 This can also be accomplished using the SAGE App: